Gaaa-3/FopProject/README.md

 1)Check for Golang codes that are already created for User to input in IDE console
 --------------------------------------------------------------------------------
-  Navigate to >FopProject>src>GolangUserInputs
+  Navigate to >FopProject>src>GolangUserInputs;

 Here you have access to every code that works perfectly for the given algorithm.
 You can change the main variable if want to;
 For example, here you can change the meaning of n;

 ![carbon (1)](https://github.com/user-attachments/assets/821e3f20-9e16-4f9b-9572-28d9feb809b6)